s3rius/rustus/docs/deploy.md

 Here I used `jwilder/nginx-proxy` but you can use other reverse-proxies such as [Nginx proxy](https://www.nginx.com/), [Traefik](https://traefik.io/) or [Envoy proxy](https://www.envoyproxy.io/).

-Now you can run multiple rustus instnaces like this.
+Now you can run multiple rustus instances like this.

 ```bash
 docker compose up --scale rustus=3